Developer Docs

 Can I call Lyren directly from browser JavaScript?

-No. The docs state that your Lyren API key should stay on your backend and should not be exposed in browser code.
+No. Your Lyren API key should stay on your backend and should not be exposed in browser code, public repositories, screenshots, or client-side applications.

 Do the docs explain workflows, scheduler, calendar, and connectors?

 Yes.
-The docs describe how workflows save reusable definitions, scheduler runs delayed jobs, calendar handles scheduling actions, and connectors manage ingestion sources.
+The docs explain how workflows save reusable definitions, scheduler runs delayed jobs, calendar handles scheduling actions, and connectors manage user-scoped source configurations.